Why Choose Niagara Falls Memorial Medical Center?

 We're a full-service, 171-bed regional medical center with extensive inpatient and outpatient services including The Heart Center of Niagara, Niagara Wellness Connection Center, Wound Center of Niagara, Diabetes & Endocrinology Center of Niagara, Niagara Metabolic & Bariatric Services, The OB/GYN Center and UBMD Orthopaedics & Sports Medicine.
 We also offer a comprehensive range of surgical services.

-The first hospital in Niagara to be designated a stroke center by the New York State Department of Health, we operate several satellite facilities including the Summit Healthplex, Tuscarora Health Center, four primary care offices (Niagara Falls, Wheatfield, North Tonawanda, Grand Island) and the Schoellkopf Health Center, a 120-bed skilled nursing facility that specializes in short-term rehabilitation and elder care.
+The first hospital in Niagara to be designated a stroke center by the New York State Department of Health, we operate several satellite facilities including the Summit Healthplex, Tuscarora Health Center, primary care offices in Niagara Falls, Wheatfield, Town of Niagara, North Tonawanda and Grand Island and the Schoellkopf Health Center, a 120-bed skilled nursing facility that specializes in short-term rehabilitation and elder care.
 Like the medical center itself, Schoellkopf features 100-percent private room accommodations.

 Niagara Falls Memorial's Child Advocacy Center of Niagara enjoys national accreditation.
 Our community health advocacy efforts coupled with extensive and productive community partnerships such as the Niagara Falls Memorial Health Home make us one of Western New York's most consistently innovative providers of community based health outreach.